CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 3. Now go back to the Power BI window and try closing the popup.
 (Image-Cant-load-DB-schema)
 4. Also close the **Collaborate and share**, and **Formatting just got easier** popups (Image-Close-Collaborate-share)(Image-Formatting-popup)
 5. A popup with name `cognitive-search-content-analytics-template` will showup.
 Fill in the Power BI parameters that you previously copied according to the respective fields.
 (Image-EnterParam)
 6. To get the **StorageAccountSasUri**, please revert back to `Intelligent` resource group in Azure.
-Then search and select `idp<DID>sa` storage account (Image-)
+Then search and select `idp<DID>sa` storage account (Image-search-select-storage-InRG)
-7. Scroll down in the left blade and select `Shared Access Signature` under **Security + networking**
+7. Scroll down in the storage account left blade and select `Shared Access Signature` under **Security + networking** (Image-SAS-blade)
-8. Check all the check boxes as shown in the below image
+8. Check all the check boxes as shown in the below image (Image-Check-AllBoxes)
-9. Select your timezone and set the expiry date to next day
+9. Select your timezone and set the expiry date to next day.
+Choose the Allowed protocols as **HTTP & HTTPS** and click on **Generate SAS and connection string**(Image-DateTime-Protocol-GenerateSAS)
-10. In the below radio button, select `HTTP & HTTPS`
-11. Copy the SAS token and paste it in the Power BI popup window and click on `load`.
+10. Copy the SAS token and paste it in the Power BI popup window under **StorageAccountSasUri** and click on `load`.
+(Image-Copy-SASToken)
-12. Another popup window might appear seeking storage account key.
-13. Go back to the storage account and in the left blade, search for `Account Keys` and select it.
+11. Another popup window might appear seeking storage account key.
+Go back to the storage account and in the left blade, search for `Access Keys` and select it.
+(Image-Select-AccessKeys)
-14. Click on `Show keys`.
-Copy the first key and paste it in the Power BI popup seeking it and select `OK`
+12. Click on `Show keys` and copy the first key.
+(Image-showKey)
+13. Paste the copied key in the Power BI popup seeking it and select `OK` (Image-AccountKey)
+14.
 15.
+16.
+17.

 <inject key="DeploymentID"></inject>